Flint City Council seeks more time to choose water source

 FLINT, Mich.
-(AP) – The City Council in Flint, Michigan, is asking a federal judge for more time to choose a long-term source of drinking water in the wake of the city’s lead-tainted water crisis.
+(AP) – A judge apparently is letting a Monday deadline slip after the City Council in Flint, Michigan, asked for more time to choose a long-term source of drinking water.

+The council asked federal Judge David Lawson to reconsider his decision.
+In response, the judge told the state of Michigan to file a reply by Tuesday.

-The request was made in a Sunday court filing.
-Gov. Rick Snyder’s administration sued Flint to force the council to approve a 30-year deal with the Great Lakes Water Authority, a regional water agency, which has been serving the city since a lead disaster was declared in fall 2015.
+Gov. Rick Snyder’s administration is suing Flint to force it to approve a 30-year deal with the Great Lakes Water Authority, which has been serving the city since a lead disaster was declared in fall 2015.

-Mayor Karen Weaver agrees with the plan, but the council hasn’t been persuaded.
-U.S. District Judge David Lawson last week set a Monday deadline.
+Lawson had set a Monday deadline for a decision on a long-term water source.

 Managers appointed by Snyder provided Flint with water from the Flint River in 2014.
 The corrosive water wasn’t properly treated, and lead leached from old plumbing.